Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

     This form of `module spider` can also be used to find out how a tool provided as an extension by another module can be made available.
-E.g., in a previous example we we've seen that `CMake/3.27.7` is available via another module.
+E.g., in a previous example we've seen that `CMake/3.27.7` is available via another module.
     Now

     ```bash